ExpediaInc/dropwizard-kotlin-abcs/README.md

         mvn clean install

+* To run the server run (intelliJ).

+        java -jar target/dropwizard-kotlin-abcs.jar server src/main/resources/config.yml

-* To run the server run.
+* To run the server run (intelliJ).

-        Run AbcService using inteliJ with yml path
+        Run AbcService using intelliJ with yml path

 * To hit the ECHO ECHO example (hit refresh a few times).